Pardon After Completion of Sentence

 It is the general policy of the Department of Justice not to accept pardon applications submitted by non-residents of the United States.
 This policy is predicated upon the difficulty that an applicant’s non-residency poses when conducting a thorough and exacting investigation into the applicant’s personal background and activities.
 A thorough investigation is conducted by the Federal Bureau of Investigation in order to determine the applicant’s worthiness for pardon.
 Therefore, we will not open a new clemency casefile for a non-resident unless instructed by Department leadership or the President.

 If you are requesting pardon of a court-martial conviction only, you should submit your completed petition directly to the Secretary of the military department that had original jurisdiction in your case, and listing in your responses to questions 2 through 6 and question 15 of the petition form all pertinent information concerning your court-martial trial and conviction.
+If you are unable to submit the application directly to the military, our Office can assist by forwarding the information to them.
 The addresses for submitting a request for a pardon of a court-martial conviction are as follows:

 Secretary of the Army

 Washington, DC 20310

 U.S. Navy/U.S. Marine Corps: